Las Vegas Forgery Defense Lawyers

 Even in our digital age the transfer of music or video that is not copyrighted by an individual is considered a crime and carries a C felony penalty.
 If you don’t own the rights you don’t have the right to share or profit from creative work.
 If you’ve been caught up in a scheme like this, contact me immediately.

 You need someone who will fight for your rights to the end, to get you the smallest legal penalty, and hopefully keep you out of jail.
-Hire me.
+Douglas Crawford Law is an expert in these matters.